Updated January 15, 2020

 With a footplate rotation height of 8″.
 FitDesk claims this mini elliptical can fit under desks as low as 25″.

-FitDesk have thought hard about the functionality of this elliptical and it shows, I love the foot shifter they have used instead of a resistance knob, the foot shifter allows you to change your resistance level without the need of having to bend down and turn the knob, a nice little touch from FitDesk.
+FitDesk has thought hard about the functionality of this elliptical, and it shows.
+I love the foot shifter they have used instead of a resistance knob, the foot shifter allows you to change your resistance level without the need of having to bend down and turn the knob, a nice little touch from FitDesk.

-And the FitDesk , unlike most mini ellipticals, has an LCD display you can actually move!
-Rather than being built into the machine, the LCD of the FitDesk comes with a cable, this allows you to rest it on the desk with the stand provided and keep an eye on your workout stats, a useful idea as the built-in LCD’s are almost impossible to see when the machine is under a desk.
+And the FitDesk, unlike most mini ellipticals, has an LCD you can actually move!
+Rather than being built into the machine, the LCD of the FitDesk comes with a cable; this allows you to rest it on the desk with the stand provided and keep an eye on your workout stats, a useful idea as the built-in LCD’s are almost impossible to see when the machine is under a desk.

-A very capable mini elliptical that offers a lot for the money, low profile, 8 resistance settings, whisper quiet and one of the best mini ellipticals you’re going to find for under desk exercising.
+A very capable mini elliptical that offers a lot for the money, low profile, eight resistance settings, whisper-quiet, and one of the best mini ellipticals you’re going to find for under desk exercising.

 Stamina InMotion Elliptical Trainer

-The best selling mini elliptical on Amazon, and it’s nice to see a product that’s stood the test of time, people are still praising this machine after owning it for a year or two which is great for an affordably priced machine.
+The best selling mini elliptical on Amazon, and it’s nice to see a product that’s stood the test of time, people are still praising this machine after owning it for a year or two, which is excellent for an affordably priced machine.

 Costing considerably less than the Cubii and FitDesk, the Stamina mini elliptical still offers a whole lot of useful features.

-Ok, it doesn’t have the build quailty of the Cubii or the super low pedal ration height of the FitDesk but what the Stamina does offer is the option to exercise on the elliptical standing up.
+Ok, it doesn’t have the build quality of the Cubii or the super low pedal ration height of the FitDesk, but what the Stamina does offer is the option to exercise on the elliptical standing up.